Gladstone, Michigan: History

-First inhabitants
+Initial settlement

 The first people to occupy the Upper Peninsula of Michigan were Algonquin speaking peoples.

-Gladstone was first settled by European descendants in 1859 when the Hamilton Corporation of Fayette began using it as a shipping point for selling and transporting their iron ore.
+Gladstone was first settled by European descendants in 1859 when the Hamilton Corporation of Fayette began using it as a shipping port for selling and transporting iron ore.
+The earliest development was located along Saunder's Point, a small peninsula extending into Little Bay De Noc.
+The peninsula was named for Captain Nate Saunders who headquartered there while fishing at various points along the bay.